The Perfect 2 to 3 Days in Philadelphia Itinerary

 Where to Stay in Philadelphia

-Alexander Inn – This quaint, boutique bed and breakfast is an excellent option for mid-range visitors to the City of Brotherly Love.
-They have a number of great rooms to choose from, a central location for exploring the city and breakfast available each morning.
-Click here to check availability
+Alexander Inn – This quaint, boutique bed and breakfast is an excellent option for mid-range visitors.
+They have several great rooms to choose from, a central location for exploring the city and breakfast available each morning.

-The Notary Hotel – Those looking for a high-end stay in Philadelphia will love this swanky hotel in the center of the city.
-They have a range of plush rooms to choose from, an excellent location for exploring all the highlights of the city and plenty of great amenities for guests to enjoy.
-Click here to check availability
+The Notary Hotel – This luxury hotel has a range of plush rooms to choose from, an excellent location for exploring all the highlights of the city and plenty of great amenities for guests to enjoy.

-The Windsor Suites – If you’re looking for both a luxurious stay while also having some self-catering facilities, then these suites are a great option.
-There are a range of suites to choose from — all fully furnished and equipped with a kitchenette — along with an on-site restaurant/bar and other fantastic amenities.
-Click here to check availability
+The Windsor Suites – If you’re looking for a luxurious stay while also having some self-catering facilities, then these suites are a great option.
+All suites are fully furnished and equipped with a kitchenette, along with an on-site restaurant/bar and other fantastic amenities.

-Apple Hostels – Budget and solo travelers will love this highly-rated hostel located in the heart of the Old City.
-They have a range of both dorms and private rooms to choose from along with good common areas and self-catering facilities for guests to use.
-Click here to check availability
+Apple Hostels – They have a range of both dorms and private rooms to choose from along with good common areas and self-catering facilities for guests to use.

 Not quite what you’re looking for?
 Click here to browse more Philadelphia hotels!